If calm feels suspicious, you’re not alone.

 In Texas and Ready for Deeper Support?

-We provide online trauma-informed therapy for adults and couples across Texas.
-If you’re ready to move beyond validation and begin structured healing, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).
-Book Your Consultation
+We provide online trauma-informed therapy for adults across Texas.
+If you’re ready to move from understanding what happened to rebuilding your self-trust and inner stability, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).

 Outside Texas, or Not Ready for Therapy Yet?

 If you’re not located in Texas, or you’d prefer to begin privately and at your own pace, Break Free offers 30 days of steady, guided support to loosen the trauma bond and rebuild self-trust.
-Start Break Free.

 How Narcissistic Abuse Rewires Your Sense of Safety